amorten/openlis/README.md

 `learning_rates` are the learning rates for the two stages.
 `model_save_dir` is where to save the trained model.

-Currently, the user must choose these hyperparameters manually.
+Currently, the user must choose the above hyperparameters manually.

 Training proceeds as follows: